jsx-eslint/eslint-plugin-react/docs/rules/jsx-sort-props.md

 </Hello>
 ```

-If given as an array, the array's values will override the default list of reserved props. **Note**: the values in the array may only be a **subset** of React reserved props.
+If given as an array, the array's values will override the default list of reserved props. **Note**: the values in the array may only be a **subset** of React reserved props or `className`.

 With `reservedFirst: ["key"]`, the following will **not** warn: